Why You Should Try An Anxiety Podcast (With 15 Great Recommendations)

 Your Anxiety Toolkit

 Those who experience difficulty falling asleep may benefit from the Get Sleepy podcast, rated as the number one sleep podcast.
-These sleep stories are intended to calm the mind and relax the body, which may be helpful for those who experience anxious or intrusive thoughts that make it difficult to get a good night’s rest.
+These sleep stories are intended to calm the mind and relax the body, which may be helpful for those who experience anxious or intrusive thoughts that can make it difficult to get a good night’s rest.

 Anxiety Slayer, hosted by Shann Vander Leek & Ananga Sivyer, may be an effective resource for those living with anxiety, high levels of stress, PTSD, or panic attacks.
-This podcast features a collection of encouraging conversations, expert interviews, and real-life practices, including meditation, breathing exercises, and various relaxation techniques to help you feel calm and at peace.

 Not Another Anxiety Show